marc27/laravel-spanish-docs/docs/queues.md

 use App\Jobs\Middleware\RateLimited;

 /**
-* Get the middlewarwe the job should pass through.
+* Get the middleware the job should pass through.
 *
 * @return array
 */